EDGAR: An Autonomous Driving Research Platform -- From Feature Development to Real-World Application: Conclusion

 Future work will tackle three central aspects.
-At first, we will validate the efficacy of our development process.
+At first, we will validate the efficacy of our development process around the digital twin.
 It shall be investigated if the validation framework is able to prove the functionality on an algorithm, module, and overall software level.
 Our goal is to continuously improve the virtual validation stages by comparing the real-world performance of the software with the evaluation at the different simulation stages.
-Incomplete simulation behavior shall be corrected based on real-world observations.
+The incomplete simulation behavior of our digital twin shall be corrected based on real-world observations.
 Thus, our digital twin will be continuously improved.
 Second, based on the introduced research platform, the development of new module software features, simulation models, evaluation frameworks, and software stack optimization is intended.
 In contrast to other works, our developed methods will always be validated within the whole software stack to analyze the dependencies and performance in a full stack.
 Lastly, we aim to create a large-scale urban, multi-modal data set.
 With a focus on edge cases such as adverse weather conditions and abnormal behavior of traffic participants and using auto-labeling and anomaly detection tools, we want to achieve a diverse data set to foster future research and software development.

-All parts of our developed software and all collected data will be published open-source to share the gained knowledge and insights with the research community to accelerate the progress in autonomous driving research.
+All parts of our developed software and all collected data will be published open-source to share the knowledge and insights gained with the research community to accelerate the progress in autonomous driving research.

-\section{Contributions}
+\section{CONTRIBUTIONS}

 As the first author, Phillip Karle initiated the idea of this paper, created the overall structure, and essentially contributed to all sections of the paper.
 The other authors contributed to the sections on the autonomous vehicle setup, system design, digital twin, development workflow, and the overall research projects.
 Johannes Betz contributed to essential parts of the paper and to the conception of the DFG proposal.
 Matthias Althoff led the DFG proposal for financing the vehicle; he had the idea to develop the digital twin.
 In addition, he developed the concept of sharing all data in a common data center and leads the CommonRoad project and its integration into EDGAR.
 Markus Lienkamp made an essential contribution to the conception of the DFG proposal.
 He supervised the setup of the vehicle and HiL and the conception of the development and validation workflow.
 He revised the paper critically for important intellectual content.
 He gave final approval of the version to be published and agreed with all aspects of the work.
 As a guarantor, he accepts responsibility for the overall integrity of the paper.